-If you are worried about what will happen to your assets once you pass away, estate planning is essential.
-You’ve worked your whole life to build up assets that you can pass on to give your family and loved ones a better life, so you need to make sure these assets are distributed and divided in the way you want them to be.
+If you are worried about what will happen to your assets once you pass away, senior estate planning is essential.
+You’ve worked your whole life to build up assets that you can pass on to give your family and loved ones a better life.
+You need to make sure these assets are distributed and divided in the way you want them to be.
 It’s best not to take the risk of this not happening.

 In this article, we’re looking at estate planning for senior citizens.
 What is it, and what do you need to consider when you are planning for your death?
 It may not be the most fun thing to think about, but it can certainly give you peace of mind.

 What Is Senior Estate Planning?

 Estate planning is preparing tasks to distribute a person’s assets if they pass away or become incapacitated.
 It is the process of working out the distribution of the assets to heirs, such as family and children.
-The estate plan is normally set up by working with an experienced company or attorney who can assist with estate law to help with the legal aspects and with the taxation.
+The estate plan is normally set up by working with an experienced company or attorney.
+They can assist with estate law to help with the legal aspects and with the taxation.

 If you do this yourself, you risk not getting the best “deal” for the future.
 Taxes can be applied that you can prevent by following certain due processes to ensure your estate planning is as financially efficient as possible.
 This isn’t just a case of “who gets what” it is about maximizing the assets you are able to leave behind.